xoxzo/blog.xoxzo.com/content/Tutorials/dlr-parameter-en.md

+Title: 【Xoxzo】New Released callbackurl parameter
+Date: 2017/10/17
+Author: Aiko Yokoyama
+Tags: dlr; tutorial;
+Slug: dlr-parameter-tutorial
+Lang: en
+Summary: Xoxzo has just released a parameter, "callbackurl" on both SMS/VOICE to check the status of actions being made.
+Here you can check how the sample codes are.

 Thank you for using [Xoxzo - Cloud Telephony Platform](https://www.xoxzo.com/en/).

 We are glad to announce a new feature release, “callbackurl” parameter to be used in both [SMS API](http://docs.xoxzo.com/en/sms.html) and [Voice API](http://docs.xoxzo.com/en/voice.html).